 Extremely strong opening episode that really doesn't drag or slow in any places.
-Overrall a great intro for the crew & their antics.
+Overall a great intro for the crew & their antics.

 The premise is good and the execution is very well done; it drags, if ever so slightly.
 The effects on this episode in particular, however basic, still hold up and look nice even today.